Lowe's will deliver your Christmas tree for free this year - KESQ

 Lowe’s is offering free Christmas tree delivery for the first time as home-bound Americans start the holidays earlier than usual.

-Beginning October 30, can order fresh-cut trees and wreaths online or at its stores and have them delivered within two to five days.
+Beginning October 30, customers can order fresh-cut trees and wreaths online and have them delivered within two to five days.
 Delivery is free as long as the order is $45 or more.

 The new service is part of Lowe’s broader revamp of its annual holiday sales event that includes selling more home goods and other items people wouldn’t normally associate with the home improvement retailer.

-Note: Correction: An earlier version of this story incorrectly stated where customers can order trees to have them delivered to their homes.
-They can only do so online.